The Interplay between Utility and Risk in Portfolio Selection: The Problem

-Each axiom introduced above has a natural economic interpretation and plays a role in our analysis.
-Concavity of a utility functional reflects standard risk aversion, while convexity of a risk functional encodes preference for diversification.
+Concavity of a utility functional reflects standard risk aversion, while convexity of a risk functional captures preference for diversification.
 Both are foundational in utility and risk theory; cf.\ \citet[\emph{Chapters 2 and 4}]{follmerschied:2016} and the references therein.
 Quasi-concavity and quasi-convexity are weaker shape restrictions that still encode diversification.
-Negative star-shapedness and positive star-shapedness are also weaker conditions.
-They impose diminishing returns to scale, and are more behaviourally plausible than positive homogeneity, which assumes linear scaling.
+Under normalization, negative and positive star-shapedness are also weaker than concavity and convexity, respectively; they impose diminishing returns to scale and are often more behaviourally plausible than positive homogeneity, which requires exact linear scaling.
 We refer to \cite{landsberger1990lotteries} for examples of negatively star-shaped utility functionals and to \cite{castagnoli2021star} for a recent presentation of positively star-shaped risk functionals.

-Cash-concavity and cash-convexity, though less common in the literature, are weaker than full concavity or convexity, and imply star-shapedness by taking constants equal to zero.
-Cash-additivity generalizes the familiar cash-invariance property used in \emph{coherent risk measures} \cite{artzner1999coherent} (see Proposition \ref{prop:cash-additivity}), but is less common for utility functionals, except in specific frameworks such as Yaari’s dual theory \cite{yaari1987dual} and variational preferences \cite{maccheroni2006ambiguity}.
-Note that cash-additivity together with negative/positive star-shapedness implies cash-concavity/convexity; cf.\ Proposition \ref{prop:cash-convexity criteria}.
+Cash-concavity and cash-convexity are weaker than full concavity and convexity but imply star-shapedness by taking the constant equal to $0$.
+Cash-additivity generalizes the familiar cash-invariance property from the theory of coherent risk measures \cite{artzner1999coherent} (see Proposition \ref{prop:cash-additivity}), but is less common for utility functionals, except in specific frameworks such as Yaari's dual theory \cite{yaari1987dual} and variational preferences \cite{maccheroni2006ambiguity}.
+Note that cash-additivity together with negative or positive star-shapedness implies cash-concavity or cash-convexity; cf.\ Proposition \ref{prop:cash-convexity criteria}.

-Finally, the upper and lower Fatou properties are mild regularity conditions that ensure stability under limits.
-In particular, the lower Fatou property is standard in the literature on risk functionals, where it is often referred to simply as the Fatou property.
-Law-invariance expresses the idea that only the distribution of outcomes matters, which is a standard assumption in models of preference.
-In certain settings, law-invariance implies the upper/lower Fatou property; see, for instance, \cite{jouini2006law}.
+The upper and lower Fatou properties are mild regularity conditions ensuring stability under dominated almost-sure limits.
+In particular, the lower Fatou property is standard in the theory of risk functionals, where it is commonly referred to simply as the Fatou property; see, for example, \citet{delbaen2002coherent}.
+Finally, law-invariance expresses the idea that only the distribution of outcomes matters, which is a standard assumption in many models of preference.

-Examples of utility functionals such as classical (von Neumann-Morgenstern) expected utility and $S$-shaped utilities, as well as risk functionals such as (loss) Value at Risk and (adjusted) Expected Shortfall are discussed in Section \ref{sec:Examples}.
+Important examples of utility and risk functionals are given below.
+Further examples are discussed in Section \ref{sec:Examples}.